-This guide covers West Christchurch businesses only.
-For other parts of Christchurch or to read about city-wide council and community services, or city-wide shopping options, please refer to the Zero Waste in Christchurch City homepage.
+This guide covers West Christchurch only.
+For other parts of Christchurch, please refer to the Zero Waste in Christchurch City homepage.

-- Wholefoods: Market and Health Store, 52 Riccarton Road, Riccarton – this great wholefoods/organic shop has a good range of unpackaged/loose seeds, nuts, dried fruit, legumes, grains and flours in bulk, as well as liquid refills of tamari, apple cider vinegar, and oil.
+- Wholefoods: Market and Health Store, 52 Riccarton Road, Riccarton – this great wholefoods/organic shop has a good range of unpackaged/loose seeds, nuts, dried fruit, legumes, grains, flours and other pantry staples in bulk, as well as liquid refills of tamari, apple cider vinegar, and oil.

 - Sun Mart, 221 Blenheim Rd, Riccarton – stocks unpackaged/loose peanuts, beans (including soy), rice, millet, cashews and shiitake mushrooms in bulk bins.